sdondley/ClimateChangeChat/perl.md

     * it required some trial and error
 * Hopefully this web page helps at least a little

+### Why does the Perl community seem behing the curve on adopting LSPs?
+* Good question! (if I do say so myself)
+* Is it really behind the curve?
+    * It seems like it to me
+        * based on my early experiences
+* I could take many guesses as to why
+    * but would just me speculating
+        * so no real point to it
+* Maybe this tutorial will help things along

 ### My relevant background
 * totally new to LSPs and nvim-lspconfig
     * until last week